Brendan Maclean: Acting

+Maclean starred as Eli in the ABC Television comedy, Fucking Adelaide alongside Pamela Rabe, Kate Box, and Tilda Cobham-Hervey.
+It screened at the 2017 Adelaide Film Festival and later on ABC Television and iview.
+The series was picked up internationally by Amazon Prime in 2025, the New York Times calling it a "a brisk and juicy Australian family drama."

 In 2022, Maclean played the title roles in the Australian premiere production of Jekyll & Hyde: The Musical.
-He received widely positive reviews for his performance, with The Sydney Morning Herald calling his depiction of Edward Hyde, “a revelation.”
+He received widely positive reviews for his performance.
 The production won Best Musical Direction in the Sydney Theatre Awards 2022.

+Maclean is Possum, a prison kitchen hand, in How to Make Gravy, a 2024 feature film inspired by the Paul Kelly song of the same name.

 Radio

 From 2007 to 2013, Maclean was a regular music presenter for Australian national youth station Triple J.